temenostech/temenos-platform-documentation/docfx_project/home/techguides/selenium-template.md

         - all the libraries that are needed by the test cases must be kept here.
 This includes the Selenium library, its extension and its dependencies.

-    - properties file with at least the following  properties  (“sys.t24.IP”, “sys.t24.port", “sys.test.results.folder”, “sys.web.driver.folder”)
+    - property file with at least the following  properties  (“sys.t24.IP”, “sys.t24.port", “sys.test.results.folder”, “sys.web.driver.folder”)

-        - while the test VM is provisioned, Temenos Continuous Deployment Platform will alter these values based on the IP and Port of the T24 VM.
+        - while the test VM is provisioned, Temenos Continuous Deployment Platform will alter these values based on the IP and Port of the T24 VM

         - it will change the value of “sys.test.results.folder“ to “F://TCD//TestResults”

         - it will change the value of “sys.web.driver.folder“ to “F://TCD//WebDriver”

-        - it is assumed that the user name and password will be known the clients writing test cases and the same will be present in the golden copy.
+        - it is assumed that the user name and password will be known by the clients writing test cases and the same will be present in the golden copy

-        - this property file can have other properties needed by the jar files, but the Temenos Continuous Deployment Platform will not alter these values at run time.
+        - this property file can have other properties needed by the jar files, but the Temenos Continuous Deployment Platform will not alter these values at the run time

     - a text file named “CommandsToExceute.txt”

-        - the Temenos Continuous Deployment Platform will execute all the commands listed here.
+        - the Temenos Continuous Deployment Platform will execute all the commands listed here

-        -  the Temenos Continuous Deployment Platform will validate whether all the commands are  “Java” commands before executing.
+        -  the Temenos Continuous Deployment Platform will validate whether all the commands are  “Java” commands before executing

-        - any other commands present here, will result in termination of Factory run saying deployment failure with details mentioning why it failed.
+        - any other commands present here, will result in termination of Factory run saying deployment failure with details mentioning why it failed